24 Hours Of Palmer Lake

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-A portion of each registration fee, specifically $5, is donated to the Palmer Lake Parks Committee to support local park improvements.
-The event does not offer refunds, but with sufficient notice, registrants may be eligible for a credit toward the following year's event.
+A portion of each registration is directed to local parks.
+Five dollars from every registration is donated to the Palmer Lake Parks Committee to support area park improvements.
+The event does not offer refunds, but may provide a credit toward the next year with at least a couple of weeks notice.
 Visit the organization's website for the most recent information.